cryptechdev/wasm-deploy/README.md

 deploy --help
 ```

-Messages sent through wasm deploy are searched for `&<contract_name>` and replaced with the contract address.
+Code Ids and addresses of local contracts can be fetched using `get_code_id(contract_name: &str)` and `get_addr(contract_name: &str)`.
 This allows you to send messages to other contracts without having to manually insert the address.

 # Configuring wasm-deploy to work with a preexisting cosmwasm project